 Charlottesville SOUP is a public dinner series to support creative projects and artists right here in our community.
 The next SOUP will be held on October 17, 2017 at Meade Hall in downtown Charlottesville.
-Presenter applications are now open—learn how to apply here.
-In order to make tickets accessible and available to as many people as possible, we award tickets through a ticket lottery.
-The ticket lottery is now closed.
-Ticket holders will be notified by September 22.
+The ticket lottery and call for proposals are currently closed.

 “New City Arts does so much good for our city.
 For example, when I look around the room during Charlottesville SOUP, I see friends, neighbors, and strangers breaking bread together.
 By hosting SOUP, New City Arts provides meaningful financial support for local artists, but to me what is even more exciting is that it provides a space for people to have conversations.” - Victoria Long, New City Exhibiting Artist, Resident Artist, and Co-founder of Charlottesville SOUP

 Founded in January 2013 by a group of three artists, Charlottesville SOUP was inspired by a national network of micro-grant funding dinners for the arts.
 These dinners were initiated in the Midwest by InCUBATE, a Chicago-based research group dedicated to exploring new approaches to arts administration and arts funding, and received national positive press from The New York Times, Good, and Dwell, with the rise of Detroit SOUP, founded by former Charlottesville-based artist and co-founder of The Garage, Kate Daughdrill.